-- Increase in tenant rent will be effective retroactive to the date it would have been effective had it been reported on a timely basis.
-The family will be liable for any overpaid housing assistance and may be required to sign a repayment agreement; and - Decrease in tenant rent will be effective on the first of the month following the month that the change was reported, assuming the family complies with all SHA-required document submission deadlines. - All requests for exceptions to the above standards will be referred to the appropriate Manager for final decision and follow-up.
+- Increases in tenant rent will be effective retroactive to the date it would have been effective had it been reported on a timely basis.
+The family will be liable for any overpaid housing assistance and may be required to sign a repayment agreement; and - Decreases in tenant rent will be canceled if the family fails to submit all relevant documentation within required timeframes.
+The family will be required to report the change again when documentation is available. - All requests for exceptions to the above standards will be referred to the appropriate Manager for final decision and follow-up.